- Part 2 - The Results Screen

 Once you have received the results for a particular search, you'll soon realize there are various options available to you from that page.
 These allow you to export your results, create alerts, refine and/or group your results, and various other options as well.

-This is how the results screen looks like:
+This is what the results screen looks like:

 Since this guide is meant to be an introduction to PatSnap, we'll try to keep it as simple as possible.
 If you want to learn more about some of the options available in this screen, you can find links to relevant reading material at the end of this page.
 Now, let's go over each one of these features.

 You are able to select how to display your results, there are five different views available.
 Each of the views will display different parts of a patent, and each one has different fields to choose from (more on that later).